 Although TIA isn’t a stroke, the condition should be treated just as seriously.
 Experiencing TIA is a warning that you may be at high risk for a stroke.
-And it should be treated immediately to address this risk.
-About 30 percent of people who experience TIA end up having an ischemic stroke within one year of the TIA.
+To address this risk, it should be treated immediately.
+One out of every three people who experience TIA end up having an ischemic stroke within one year of the TIA.
 Often, the stroke occurs within a few days or weeks following the TIA.

 It’s important that you seek emergency care as soon as possible, regardless of the type of stroke.
 According to the American Stroke Association, for every minute that the brain is deprived of blood, approximately 2 million brain cells die from lack of oxygen and nutrients.
-When your brain cells die, the body functions controlled by those cells are also lost.
-This includes functions like walking or speaking.
+When your brain cells die, the bodily functions controlled by those cells are also lost.
+This includes functions such as walking or speaking.

 Dealing with the aftermath of a stroke can be physically and emotionally stressful.
 Depending on the severity of the stroke, you may lose some of your mental and physical abilities.
 Some of your abilities may return over time, while others may not.

 Your doctors and care team will focus on stabilizing your condition immediately after a stroke.
-They will also treat any underlying conditions that may have caused your stroke.
+They’ll also treat any underlying conditions that may have caused your stroke.
 Otherwise, your risk of having a repeat stroke can increase.

 Your doctors will also assist you in regaining your strength.
-And they’ll help you with basic functions like breathing and swallowing.
+And they’ll help you with basic functions such as breathing and swallowing.

 Experiencing stroke can be a frightening experience.
-But your ability to recognize symptoms and seek emergency care for yourself and others can significantly improve the outcome.
-Your long-term outlook will depend on the type and severity of the stroke that you have had.
+But your ability to recognize symptoms and seek emergency care for yourself — or others — can significantly improve the outcome.
+Your long-term outlook will depend on the type and severity of the stroke that you’ve had.